brageon/debt/README.md

 (An idea, A ready functional specification, An MVP, Active development, A product in need of improvement/evolution).
 Teams of BA, PM, DevOps, Testers.

-**Total Estimated Cost (one-person):**
+**Total Estimated Cost:**
 $2,050 - $16,650 is a rough estimate and can vary significantly based on specific needs and choices.
-Process management like PIM for client by using Mockoon or Hotjar.
 Check out Jay Simons at designly.biz for dev Rambo. *F62*

 **FOSS** to [games](https://github.com/notpresident35/awesome-learn-gamedev) and [in-house](https://github.com/awesome-selfhosted/awesome-selfhosted) servers.
 Opinions: The role of [PhD](https://www.rt.isy.liu.se/research/reports/Ph.D.Thesis/PhD571.pdf) in machine learning after *imgo* infrastructure.
 Why [one](https://cacm.acm.org/research/10-things-software-developers-should-learn-about-learning/) language is better than knowing many.
 How-to instructions with [Flesch](https://github.com/wimmuskee/readability-score).